-Variation to the conditions Dates on which the Of the permit variation Is to take place In Document B of the permit, condition 1.2, delete the words 'PG6/34 (97) as amended' and replace with 'PG6/34(04) as amended'.
-Immediately In Document B of the permit, condition 1.6, delete '10mg/m 3 ' and replace with '10mg/Nm 3 '.
-Immediately In Document B of the permit, delete condition 2.3.
-Immediately In Document B of the permit, condition 2.4, delete the words 'described in clause 2.3'.
-Immediately In Document B of the permit, condition 2.12, delete the words Immediately 'described in clause 2.3'.
-Les es e Patal In Document B of the permit, delete existing condition 5.1 Immediately and replace with new condition 5.1 'Effective preventative maintenance shall be employed on all aspects of the activity including all plant, buildings and equipment concerned with the control of emissions to air.
-In particular; a written maintenance programme shall be available to the regulator with respect to pollution control equipment, and a record of such maintenance shall be made available for inspection by the regulator.'
+Variation to the conditions Datas an which the Dates on which the Of the permit variation Is to take place In Document B of the permit, condition 1.2, delete the words Immediately 'PG6/34 (97) as amended' and replace with 'PG6/34(04) as Illinediately amended'.
+In Document B of the permit, condition 1.6, delete '10mg/m ' Immediately and replace with '10mg/Nm '.
+Illinediately In Document B of the permit, delete condition 2.3.
+Immediately In Document B of the permit, condition 2.4, delete the words Immediately 'described in clause 2.3'. minediately In Document B of the permit, condition 2.12, delete the words Immediately 'described in clause 2.3'. minodiatory In Document B of the permit, delete existing condition 5.1 Immediately and replace with new condition 5.1 minodiatory 'Effective preventative maintenance shall be employed on all aspects of the activity including all plant, buildings and equipment concerned with the control of emissions to air.
+In particular, a written maintenance programme shall be available to the regulator with respect to pollution control equipment, and a record of such maintenance shall be made available for inspection by the regulator.'
 In Document B of the permit, delete condition 5.3 and replace Immediately with the following which shall constitute condition 5.8 'The operator shall maintain a statement of training requirements for each operational post and keep a record of the training received by each person whose actions may have an impact on the environment.
 These documents shall be made available to the regulator on request.'
-In Document B of the permit, after condition 5.8 insert the Immediately following condition which will constitute condition 5.9 'The training of all staff with responsibility for operating the activity shall include: Awareness of their responsibilities under the Permit; in particular how to deal with conditions likely to give rise to emissions, such as in the event of spillage; Minimising emissions on start up and shut down; and Action to minimise emissions during abnormal conditions.'
-In Document B of the permit, after condition 5.9 insert the Immediately following which will constitute condition 5.10 'Operators shall put in place some form of structured environmental management system (EMS), whether by adopting published standards (ISO 14001) or the EU Eco Management and Audit Scheme [EMAS]) or by setting up an EMS tailored to the nature and size of the particular process'.
+In Document B of the permit, after condition 5.8 insert the Immediately following condition which will constitute condition 5.9 minediately 'The training of all staff with responsibility for operating the activity shall include: Awareness of their responsibilities under the Permit; in particular how to deal with conditions likely to give rise to emissions, such as in the event of spillage; Minimising emissions on start up and shut down; and Action to minimise emissions during abnormal conditions.'
+In Document B of the permit, after condition 5.9 insert the Immediately following which will constitute condition 5.10 • Operators shall put in place same form of structured 'Operators shall put in place some form of structured environmental management system (EMS), whether by adopting published standards (ISO 14001) or the EU Eco Management and Audit Scheme [EMAS]) or by setting up an EMS tailored to the nature and size of the particular process'. the nature and size of the particular process.